OluwatosinDurodola/OluwatosinDurodola/README.md

 - 👋 Hi, I’m @OluwatosinDurodola
-- 👀 I’m interested in Data Analysis
+- 👀 I'm an innovative Data Analyst and an Accountant who can turn data into actionable insights through data wrangling, conducting exploratory data analysis, and creating reports and dashboards.
-- 🌱 I’m currently learning Udacity Data Analysis
+- 🌱 I’m currently studying Financial Analysis under ALx and CFI
 - 📫 How to reach me: oluwatosindboy@gmail.com

 <!---